Chart Color Schemes

 Health performance in Cooloongup is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Cooloongup faces significant health challenges, with various conditions affecting both younger and older age groups.
-As of 2021, approximately 49% (~4,429 people) had private health cover, lower than Greater Perth's 55.3%.
-Nationally, the average is also 55.3%.
+Cooloongup faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is relatively low at approximately 49%, covering around 4,429 people, compared to Greater Perth's 55.3%.
+Nationally, the average private health cover is also 55.3%.

 Frequently Asked Questions - Health